Strategy Analysis for Document Management

 The first, strategy analysis, is the focus in this Insights blog.
 Strategy analysis includes the business analysis activities you do before you start a project and others you do as soon as the project starts.
-Future Insights blogs in this five-part series will cover project planning, delivery, monitoring, and closing.
+Other Insights blogs in this four-part series cover project planning, monitoring and controlling, and delivery and closing.

 Before you start a project, you’ve got to have a business need.
 It could be a business problem that needs solving, or a process that needs improving, or an external factor that needs addressing.
 Regardless of the need, starting with strategy analysis will help you focus on the right things to be successful.